Please refer to the Licensing Requirements section for field-specific details on obtaining your first license.

 Duplicate licenses can only be issued for those that have been lost or stolen.
 We cannot issue duplicates for persons working in more than one salon without special permission.
-A licensee must submit, in writing, reason for duplication and must list each salon of employment.
+A licensee must submit the duplicate license application with fee to purchase a duplicate license.

 An expired license can be restored provided the license has been expired for less than five (5) years by submitting the License Restoration Application with the required fee.